GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ## Advanced Configurations

-Please refer to the [CrazyGames SDK documentation](https://docs.crazygames.com/sdk/html5/intro/) to learn how to set up compatible environments for games and to get tips about unwanted scrolling on the game's page.
+Please refer to the [CrazyGames SDK documentation](https://docs.crazygames.com/sdk/html5/intro/) to learn how to set up compatible environments for games and to get tips about unwanted scrolling on the game page.

 ## Demo